 Judge Alex Denson of Durham, a former CASA Board chair, said of King: “She’s the most compassionate person I think I’ve ever known, and one of the most capable.
 She combines that innate compassion with the ability to get the work done.”
 King will be remembered for her business savviness as well as her compassion for people in need.
 The 501(c)3 organization now has a 27 member staff and an operating budget of $4 million.

-A memorial service to celebrate the life of Debra King will be held on Monday, April 23 at 11:00am at Pullen Memorial Baptist Church (1801 Hillsborough St, Raleigh, NC 27605).
-Information about parking at Pullen can be found on their website: http://www.pullen.org/parking/.
+A memorial service to celebrate the life of Debra King was held on Monday, April 23 at 11:00am at Pullen Memorial Baptist Church.